Reimbursement Issues Related to Modifier 24

 - May modifier 24 be used to report the decision for surgery for cataract surgery in the opposite eye?

 - Do we need modifier 24 to report a diagnostic test in the global surgery period?

 - Will utilization of modifier 24 trigger a postpayment audit?

-- What other modifiers pertain to surgery in the global period?
+- What other modifiers pertain to services in the global period?

 Three case studies are also included.